 During the plague, there’d been no high tides, but now the sea’s reclaiming lost ground.
 Each wave, slavering up the beach, leaves a fan of dirty foam that seethes gently for a second before sinking into the sand, and then the next wave flings itself higher, and the next higher still.
 The tide’s reaching parts of the beach that have been dry for years, lifting thick mats of bladderwrack, carrying broken shells and the white bones of seagulls high above the shore.

 The night they took Briseis away, one of the anchored ships broke loose from her moorings.
 Patroclus shook him awake and together they raced down to the beach, shouting orders, organizing teams of men to haul the ship clear of the tide.
 When dawn came, she lay listing to one side, the pale barnacles on her hull giving her the look of an ancient, warty sea-monster.
-No tide since then has reached as high as that, but still, it was a warning.
-Since then, they’ve checked the moorings of every anchored ship and carried some of the cradled ships further inland.

 He’s dwarfed by the immensity of sea and sky.
 The dunes rise up behind him, their tall, waving grasses casting spikes of black shadow on the pale sand.
 But now a mist’s beginning to roll in, as it often does around this time.
 Within minutes, it’s enveloped him and he doesn’t have to see anything, only listen to the crash of waves breaking, only feel the ripples of water trickling between his toes.
 As a child, he’d slept with his mother in a bedroom facing the sea.
 After she left, he used to wake up in the darkness and pretend the waves were her voice soothing him back to sleep.